LibreCAD/docs/ref/toolbars.rst

 From Block Library
 ``````````````````

 Inserting a block from a library can be enhanced through the *Tool Option* bar features before the block is inserted.
-Refer to :ref:`Blocks <blocks>` for usage.

 .. figure:: /images/toolOptions/toBlockLib.png
     :width: 317px